Love Supreme Jazz Festival: 2020 – Postponed

 The festival was postponed in 2020 as a result of the COVID-19 pandemic.
 Before postponement the festival was due to host Anita Baker for her first UK show in 13 years as well as featuring performances from The Roots, TLC, The Isley Brothers and Tom Misch & Yussef Dayes amongst many others.
 All tickets were transferred to 2021 or customers could claim a refund.

 2019

-The most recent edition of Love Supreme was opened on Friday by performances from Sampa The Great and GoGo Penguin.
-Headlining the Main Stage on Saturday was Gladys Knight and the festival was closed on Sunday night by Ms. Lauryn Hill.
+Love Supreme 2019 was opened on 5 July 2019 by performances from Sampa the Great and GoGo Penguin.
+Headlining the Main Stage on 6 July was Gladys Knight and the festival was closed on 7 July by Lauryn Hill.
 Also on the Main Stage were The Cinematic Orchestra, Jimmy Cliff, Mahalia, Jamie Cullum and Louie Vega & The Elements of Life.
 The Big Top hosted Chick Corea: Spanish Heart Band, Snarky Puppy, Kamaal Williams, Madeleine Peyroux and a special reinterpretation of Van Morrison’s ‘Astral Weeks’ by Orphy Robinson.
-Steam Down and Makaya McCraven headlined the Arena stage on Saturday and Sunday, with Theon Cross, Maisha and Joe Armon-Jones also playing across the weekend.
+Steam Down and Makaya McCraven headlined the Arena stage on 6 and 7 July, with Theon Cross, Maisha and Joe Armon-Jones also playing across the weekend.